 My most enduring memory of the actor, though, was at The New York Film Festival's presser for Lonely Hearts where he sat alongside his old friend and co-star John Travolta.
 (They also appeared in Get Shorty, She's So Lonely, A Civil Action and The Taking of Pelham 1 2 3.)
 While as buddy cops, the burly stars could have played heavies, they were determined to bring their softer sides to the roles in this independent movie.
 In person, they had an obvious closeness as two guys from working class New Jersey made good.
 Interestingly, while Travolta lost considerable weight soon afterwards, Gandolfini only put it on and at one point admitted to being 295 pounds (134 kilos).

-Does Holofcener view Enough Said, which is dedicated, “For Jim”, as an epitaph to Gandolfini's talents and to the lovable man himself?
+Does Holofcener view Enough Said, which is dedicated, “For Jim”, as an epitaph to Gandolfini's talents and to the loveable man himself?

 “No,” she replies briskly.
 “I feel that's too grandiose.
 I do feel this is an actor playing a part in a movie and I was honoured and blessed to work with him.
 And yes, he hadn't played a part like this before, but I don't feel comfortable with that burden on the movie.
 You know, his kids lost their dad.
 This is just a movie.”